NotesHubApp/git-essentials/CONTRIBUTING.md

 So as result it's very important to run your tests in both Node.js (**Jest**) and browser (**Jasmine**) environments to make sure you did not introduce any breaking changes.

 Since **git-essentials** is an [isomorphic library](https://en.wikipedia.org/wiki/Isomorphic_JavaScript) it becomes tricky to write unit tests that could run on both the client and server sides.
-This problem has been solved by using file system and HTTP fixtures in the form of JSON files which can easily be imported into TypeScript instead of doing real network requests or file system access.
+This problem has been solved by using file system and HTTP fixtures in the form of JSON files which can easily be imported into TypeScript (instead of doing real network requests or file system access).
 For more details on how to generate those fixtures please refer to [Development Workflow](#development-workflow).

 Please note that we still do have end-to-end tests which will use real network calls and file system access, but their goal is to test the overall behavior and their quantity is not comparable to unit tests.